AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 Marketo Moments gives you three different cards to follow the progress of your email:

-**On-Deck** - This email is about to go out.
+**[!UICONTROL On-Deck]** - This email is about to go out.
 It's your last chance to preview it, send a sample or, even cancel it if you have to.

 ![](assets/image2015-7-17-11-3a25-3a48.png)

-**Heart-beat** - Hey - this email is being delivered now!
+**[!UICONTROL Heart-beat]** - Hey - this email is being delivered now!
 And here are stats, too.
 Go ahead and share it.

 ![](assets/image2015-7-17-11-3a27-3a22.png)

-**Results** - Here's how the email did.
+**[!UICONTROL Results]** - Here's how the email did.
 After the email finishes running, the Results card displays the engagement score and other stats.

 ![](assets/image2015-7-17-11-3a43-3a28.png)

 ## Moments Stream {#moments-stream}

-When you first open the app or tap **Moments** in the menu, relevant cards show first.
+When you first open the app or tap **[!UICONTROL Moments]** in the menu, relevant cards show first.
 Each one contains information about that specific marketing initiative and its overall performance.

 ![](assets/image2015-7-15-10-3a46-3a19.png)